Home | Products | Overview

 P300 fires a little whiter than M370, significantly whiter than our P380 but nearly nearly as white as Polar Ice.

-In the past P300 was difficult to fit glazes to (because of its low (17%) silica content).
-Starting in Fall 2015, we have raised that to 25%, this will mean that most glazes will fit.
+More glazes will fit P300 than in the past (because of its higher silica content).
 We suggest starting with our Whiteware M370 transparent recipe G2926B (available on our Liner and Base Glazes page).
 We manufacture these but also provide the recipes if you want to mix your own (there are links to the recipes).
-The G2934matte base recipe on that page also works well on P300.
-If you still have crazing issues, then try the lower expansion version (numbered G2926J), there is a link to it on the G2926B recipe page (or just google "G2926J recipe").
+If you still have crazing issues, then try G3838A.
+The G2934 matte base recipe on that page also works well on P300.

 For slip decoration, be careful to match drying and fired shrinkage and thermal expansion of the slip with the body.